Last Updated on August 7th, 2019

 Is your skin prone to breakouts, but only during certain times of the year?
 Do you experience skin inflammation whenever the sun comes out, or perhaps only when the dry winter air takes over?
 Do you find yourself unable to bask in the sun as much as you would like because you fear further skin irritation?
 Do you dread Christmas gatherings because you don’t want to feel self-conscious in the company of all your relatives?
-If the season dictates the condition of your skin, then you may be be a victim of seasonal acne.
+If the season dictates the condition of your skin, then you may be a victim of seasonal acne.

 You may have found yourself wondering whether seasonal acne is an actual thing or whether you merely imagine it as recurring according to your local meteorological forecast.
 Indeed, your suspicions were not delusional, as medicine has confirmed the existence of seasonal breakouts.
 This information has been reinstated over and over again by studies dating back to the early 2000s.
 Still, scientists disagree on the exact causes of seasonal acne and thus also differ on whether or not acne worsens in the winter or in the summer.
 Which months are more debilitating to acne-prone persons?

-A report that was compiled in 1996 posits that all seasons can cause equal amounts of acne.
+A report that was compiled in 19966 posits that all seasons can cause equal amounts of acne.
 139 acne-prone subjects were examined, 33 percent of which believed themselves to be suffering from seasonal breakouts.
 At the end of the study, a third of the subjects blamed winter for a higher rate of acne, and an equal number of subjects blamed the summer for the same.
 For a lack of a better explanation, the researchers concluded that the sun’s rays were the cause of acne, but findings were not precisely finalized.

 As findings differ largely among different people and different climates, it is safe to say that your particular kind of seasonal acne most probably largely depends on your personal skin type, lifestyle, genes, etc.

 If all else fails, stick to showering with cold water this summer.
 The cold water combats potential dry skin resulting from the hot air in your surroundings.
 While excessively warm baths parch your skin and stimulate the production of sebum as a lubricant, colder baths moisturize your skin, alleviating the symptoms of acne.
-If you have ever taken a really cold shower, you may also have noticed a mood boost afterwards – and you cannot go wrong with serotonin when fighting acne.
+If you have ever taken a really cold shower, you may also have noticed a mood boost afterward – and you cannot go wrong with serotonin when fighting acne.

 To be your most trusted ally in your pursuit of clear, healthy skin.